Frank Markus Barwasser as Erwin Pelzig - Who We Become

 Who We Become

-When people wake up in the morning wondering which crisis will be most important today, there are consequences.
-Social psychologists now diagnose us with "change fatigue".
-In his new stage programme, Frank-Markus Barwasser explores through his alter ego Erwin Pelzig what this much-discussed "change fatigue" does to us: who we become in times of fundamental transformation.
 Humanity has never liked such changes - they always meant danger, risk and uncertainty.
-Then realism, reason and composure rarely flourished; it was always the hour of doomsayers and apocalypticists who very successfully exploit the fears and longings of frightened people.
-But merely describing problems and crying out about them is not an option for someone like Pelzig.
+Then realism, reason and composure rarely flourished; instead, the hour of doomsayers and apocalyptics always struck, those who very successfully exploit the fears and longings of frightened people.
+For someone like Pelzig, merely describing and railing against problems is not an option.
 So he searches - as always accompanied by his two friends Hartmut and Dr. Göbel - for another way to deal with this mad world.
-This leads him into the well-explored realm of brain research, into the uncharted vastness of the universe, and into the thought world of wise stoic philosophers.
-Erwin Pelzig: "Sometimes you might think you only have the choice to go mad or become religious.
-I've tried both.
-I can't recommend either".
+This leads him into the well-explored realm of neuroscience, into the uncharted expanses of the universe, and into the world of thought of stoic philosophers.